datalytica/mysql-vagrant/README.md

 mysql-vagrant is a quick way to run mysql locally for development without an ssh tunnel

+Before using, copy the database file in to this directory, and name it database.sql.gz.
+It will be automatically loaded on initialization.

 ### Start server

      $ vagrant up